cgjuan01/quercetin-ADMET-permeability/README.md

-# Quercetin permeability analysis (aglycone vs circulating metabolites)
+# Quercetin ADMET & permeability analysis: aglycone vs circulating metabolites

 In silico physicochemical and ADMET permeability comparison of **quercetin** and its major **circulating human metabolites**, supporting the interpretation that